Paneer Methi Masala Recipe

 Heavy Cream – Unsweetened heavy cream makes this curry rich and creamy.
 It also balances the slight bitterness of the methi leaves.

-You can skip adding it if you are making paneer methi for your everyday meals.
+You can skip adding it if you make paneer methi for everyday meals.

-Others – You will also need cumin seeds, onions, ginger garlic paste, and pureed tomato.
+Others – You will also need cumin seeds, onions, ginger-garlic paste, and pureed tomatoes.

 How To Make Paneer Methi Masala